 Chagas disease is on the World Health Organization’s list of neglected diseases because it predominantly affects poor people in rural areas of Latin America, and because it has received little attention from pharmaceutical research and development.

-Over 6 million people worldwide have Chagas disease, the majority in Latin America.
+Over 6 million people worldwide have Chagas disease, the majority of which reside in Latin America.
 In the United States, many immigrants were infected as children or young adults while living in Latin America.
-Estimates suggest over 300,000 Latin American immigrants in the U.S. have Chagas disease.
+Estimates suggest that over 300,000 Latin American immigrants in the U.S. have Chagas disease.

 However, it is important to note that kissing bugs also inhabit the entire southern half of the U.S., and Chagas disease has existed in the U.S. for centuries.
 While Chagas is often considered a foreign, exotic disease of the tropics, this characterization is inaccurate.

-Since screening of the blood supply began in 2007, many infected individuals have been identified who never lived or traveled in Latin America.
+Since the screening of the blood supply began in 2007, many infected individuals have been identified who never lived in or traveled to Latin America.
 The extent of the disease in the U.S.-born population is unknown because there is no routine screening outside of blood donations.

-Individuals from certain areas of Latin America are at higher risk, though, because rural housing construction (using natural materials such as mud and thatch) and insect behavior there cause higher rates of transmission.
+Individuals from certain areas of Latin America are at higher risk, though, because rural housing construction, which typically utilizes natural materials such as mud and thatch, and insect behavior there cause higher rates of transmission.